KDE/digikam-doc/post_processing/send_images.rst

     The Items Post Processed and Ready to Send with Thunderbird Mail Agent

-When email is sent, you can close the progress dialog to purge all temporary files.
+When email is sent, you can **Close** the progress dialog to purge all temporary files.